dotnet/MobileBlazorBindings/Readme.md

 ## Get started with Mobile Blazor Bindings

-To get started, all you need is the [.NET Core 3.0 or 3.1 SDK][1], Visual Studio or Visual Studio for Mac, and the ASP.NET and web development and Mobile development with .NET (Xamarin.Forms) workloads installed.
+To get started, all you need is the [.NET Core 3.1 SDK][1], Visual Studio or Visual Studio for Mac, and the ASP.NET and web development and Mobile development with .NET (Xamarin.Forms) workloads installed.

 Get started by reading the Getting Started section in the [docs](https://docs.microsoft.com/mobile-blazor-bindings/) and read through the related walkthroughs.

 ## Contributing